dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_8.md

 3. Using the proposition above on each channel, we get stuttering compatibility.

-Showing that LCS are WSTS is enough to give decidability of the covering problem using the backward algorithm.
+Showing that LCS are WSTS is enough to give decidability of the covering problem using the backward algorithm, assuming an algorithm to compute the predecessor basis.

 ## Forward analysis of LCS